hstsethi/dietcli/readme.md

 # Acknowledgements

-USDA for providing RDA of nutrients.
+- USDA for providing RDI of nutrients.

-Tencent for RapidJSON library.
+- Tencent for RapidJSON library.